captainoc/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that lists all the files with a .gif extension
+Decodes acrostics that use the first letter of each line